resolverai/devdock-extension/README.md

 ## Conclusion

-Devdock not only simplifies the development process but also rewards you for your efforts, making it a valuable tool for developers in the Starknet ecosystem.
+Devdock not only simplifies the development process but also rewards you for your efforts, making it a valuable tool for web3 developers.
 Let the AI handle the heavy lifting while you focus on designing state-of-the-art contracts and architectures.
 Happy coding and earning!

                                     +--------------------+